Desvelao/lummander/README.md

         end
 )

--- Command with a command word, 1 required positional argumment, 1 optional positional and 1 option -- Argumments:
+-- Command with a command word, 1 required positional argument, 1 optional positional and 1 option -- Argumments:
     -- - cmd: hi
     -- - req_arg1: text (closed in <> means is required)